-where $\cal{H}_{d,r}(q)$ is the Ariki-Koike algebra introduced in~\cite{ak}.
-A proof of~\eqref{eq-schurweyl5} can for example be found in~\cite[Theorem~4.1]{sash}.
-Thus, as before, our main theorem applies and we obtain: the Ariki-Koike algebra $\cal{H}_{d,r}(q)$ is cellular (by taking $m\geq d$), the quantized rook monoid algebra $\cal{R}_d(q)$ from~\cite{hr} is cellular and the blob algebra $\cal{BL}_d(q,m)$ is cellular (which follows as above).
-Note that the cellularity of $\cal{H}_{d,r}(q)$ was obtained in~\cite{djm}, the cellularity of the quantum rook monoid algebras and of the blob algebra can be found in~\cite{pag} and in~\cite{rh3} respectively.
+where $\cal{H}_{d,r}(q)$ is the Ariki--Koike algebra introduced in \cite{ak}.
+A proof of \eqref{eq-schurweyl5} can for example be found in \cite[Theorem 4.1]{sash}.
+Thus, as before, our main theorem applies and we obtain: the Ariki--Koike algebra $\cal{H}_{d,r}(q)$ is cellular (by taking $m\geq d$), the quantized rook monoid algebra $\cal{R}_d(q)$ from \cite{hr} is cellular and the blob algebra $\cal{BL}_d(q,m)$ is cellular (which follows as above).
+Note that the cellularity of $\cal{H}_{d,r}(q)$ was obtained in \cite{djm}, the cellularity of the quantum rook monoid algebras and of the blob algebra can be found in \cite{pag} and in \cite{rh3} respectively.

-In fact,~\eqref{eq-schurweyl5} is still true in the non semi-simple cases, see~\cite[Theorem~1.10 and Lemma~2.12]{hs} as long as $\K$ satisfies a certain separation condition (which implies that the algebra in question has the right dimension, see~\cite{ari}).
-Our main theorem applies and provides a cellular basis for these cases as well.
+In fact, \eqref{eq-schurweyl5} is still true in the non-semisimple cases, see \cite[Theorem 1.10 and Lemma 2.12]{hs} as long as $\K$ satisfies a certain separation condition (which implies that the algebra in question has the right dimension, see \cite{ari}).
+Again, our main theorem applies.